DivyaKumarBaid/Learning_React/Redux.md

 ### Async Actions - Redux-thunk
 Using Redux-thunk to define async creators and axios tp fetch data

+**Install redux-thunk**
+`npm i redux-thunk`

+- Redux thunk is a middle ware that allows an action creator to return a funtion with async tasks such as fetching data

 ### Redux ToolKit
-Standard way to write redux logic. we need
+Standard modern way to write redux logic. we need
 - react-redux -> official Redux UI binding Lib for react

+### Installing redux-toolkit
+`npm i @reduxjs/toolkit`